MarquezProject/marquez/README.md

 ## Contributing

+We'd love you're help, and there are plenty of ways to contribute!
+We also feel that a welcoming community is important and we ask that you please follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) in all interactions with the community.

- See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details about how to contribute.
+The `master` branch of this repository contains the latest stable releases of Marquez.
+See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more details about how to contribute.